wolfjn1/nerdy-tutor-dashboard/ACHIEVEMENTS_DISPLAY_ISSUE.md

-# Achievements Page Display Issue
+# Achievements Page Display Issue - RESOLVED

 ## Problem Summary
 The achievements page shows empty cards for Points, Tier Progress, Badges, and Achievements Feed components, while the Bonus Tracker works correctly.
 The data exists in the database but isn't being displayed.